jmyounker/harpoon/harpoon-scheduler/README.md

 ### Transformer

-The intermediary between our desired/logical state, as represented by the registry, and the actual/physical state, as represented by the remote agents.
-The transformer receives updates from the registry, and issues commands to remote agents.
+The transformer is an intermediary between our desired/logical state (represented by the registry) and the actual/physical state (represented by the shepherd).
+The transformer subscribes to updates from the registry and the shepherd, and whenever anything changes, it determines if it needs to emit task-schedule events to the shepherd.

-Remote agents are detected via a agent discovery component.
-For each agent, the transformer maintains a state machine.
-The state machine subscribes to the agent's event stream, and attempts to keep an up-to-date representation of the agent in memory.
-Since the event stream is designed to provide the complete state of the agent, the transformer doesn't persist any of that information.
+### Shepherd

+The shepherd simply provides a single interface point for all state machines.
+It's an actual-state broadcaster, so interested components can subscribe and get an up-to-date view of the scheduling domain.
+It also accepts task-schedule commands, from the transformer.

+### State machines

+A state machine represents a remote harpoon-agent.
+It contains all the code to make and maintain an event stream connection.
+State machines are created and updated by an agent discovery component, which (right now) only has a static list implementation.